 By Sasara Nagase and Mitsuya Fuji.
 Released in Japan as “Yarinaoshi Reijō wa Ryūtei Heika o Kōryaku-chū” by Kadokawa Beans Bunko.
 Released in North America by Cross Infinite World.
-Translated by Jenny Murphy.
+Translated by piyo.

 When I was younger and more emo, I would sometimes write things that I knew people would hate just because I wanted to amuse myself watching their reaction.
 Not my finest moment, let me tell you.
 Sarasa Nagase is not quite that bad, but there’s a sense when reading this series that she knows that no one wants to deal with the fact that Jill is 11 years old (10 in the first two volumes). the characters in the book are disgusted by it.
 Judging by the afterword, the readers are not very happy with it either.
 So of course, it is ground in our faces throughout this book how these two are over the moon for each other but Jill is so, so underage.
 It’s a shame, because otherwise this would be a terrific LN series to recommend, especially if you like kickass women, because Jill does kick ass.
 But any time you have to say “she’s not 11 technically”, that’s not great, Ryan.